lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     WHERE ssObjectId > 8660000000000000000

-**2.7.** The default display on the right-hand window will be "Coverage" which is not applicable in the DP0.3 work.
-Click on the "Active Chart" tab.
-The resulting view displays a plot of the r- vs. the g-band absolute H magnitude at left.
+**2.7.** The resulting view displays a plot of the r- vs. the g-band absolute H magnitude at left.
 At left, the table shows that absolute H magnitudes were not derived for all objects.

 .. figure:: /_static/portal_tut01_step02c.png